gabebravo/workout-auth-amplify-hooks/README.md

 #### Username :
 * at least 1 uppercase letter
 * at least 1 lowercase letter
+* MUST BE at least 6 characters long

 #### Password :
 * at least 1 uppercase letter